 Crêpes à la Carte, Kentish Town

-Why: Using organic buckwheat flour to make its galettes, Crêpes a la Carte serves these square savoury delights packed with a range of different fillings such as smoked salmon and spinach or goat's cheese and tomato.
-For dessert try one of the sweet crêpes doused in salted butter caramel, Nutella or jam.
-You’ll find the crêperie in Kentish Town, but it also frequents a number of food markets including the Southbank Centre Food Market and Victoria Park Market.
+Why: Crêpes a la Carte uses organic buckwheat flour to makes its galettes, serving the savoury square snack with a range of different fillings, from smoked salmon and spinach to goat's cheese and tomato.
+For dessert, try one of its sweet creations doused in salted butter caramel, Nutella or jam.
+You’ll find the crêperie in Kentish Town, but it often pops up at a number of food markets across London, including the Southbank Centre Food Market and Victoria Park Market.

 Where: 112 Kentish Town Road, NW1 9PX